Muqali: Final campaign and death

 Muqali's last campaign was in the 1220s.
-He crossed the Ordos in mid-1221, spending the rest of the year conquering major cities in northern and central Shensi.
-He crossed the Yellow River into Shensi, first conquering, in November 1221, the strategic Chia-chou.
-Then, in the following months, he conquered the major Jin strongholds in northern and western Shensi.
-Crossing again the Yellow river on ice from the operational area near the Lo River in the Spring of 1222, he recaptured many towns in Shansi, including Hsi-chou and Tai-chou.
-He then left Mönggü Buqa (Bukha) in charge in Shensi and Kansu, and moved with the main army to Yü-chou, from thence to Chi-chou, conquering all the Jin strongholds in the valley of the Fen River.
-He then took the strategic Ho-chung in the end of 1222, conquering the major cities along the river.
-However, the cities of Ching-chao and Feng-hsiang resisted.
+He crossed the Ordos in mid-1221, spending the rest of the year conquering major cities in northern and central Shaanxi.
+He crossed the Yellow River into Shaanxi, first conquering, in November 1221, the strategic Jiazhou.
+Then, in the following months, he conquered the major Jin strongholds in northern and western Shaanxi.
+Crossing again the Yellow river on ice from the operational area near the Luo River in the Spring of 1222, he recaptured many towns in Shanxi, including Xizhou and Daizhou.
+He then left Mönggü Buqa (Bukha) in charge in Shaanxi and Gansu, and moved with the main army to Yuzhou, from thence to Jizhou, conquering all the Jin strongholds in the valley of the Fen River.
+He then took the strategic Hezhong at the end of 1222, conquering the major cities along the river.
+However, the cities of Jingzhao and Fengxiang resisted.

 As he was consolidating his position on both sides of the Yellow River, he became seriously ill and died in the Spring on 1223, at 53 years of age.
 On his deathbed, Muqali declared with pride that he had never been defeated.
 By the time of Ogedei's ascension in 1229, however, the Mongol detachments in China had suffered numerous setbacks, which led to a mini-revival of Jin fortunes until Subutai and Tolui were dispatched with the main Mongol army in 1232.

 Appearance and family

 He was described by Chao Hang as a very tall man with a dark complexion and wavy whiskers, who was "generous and fond of conviviality, and amusing episodes about him have been preserved in the Sung envoy's account".

 His chief wife's name was Lai-am (Naiman/Buqalun).
 He had eight other wives, four Mongols and four Jurchen.
 After his death, Genghis Khan gave command to Muqali's son, Bo’ol, who had seven sons: Taš of Jalair, Süγunčaq, Ba’atul noyan, Bai Inal, Emegen, Ebügen, and Arkis.
 Tas (also called Čalawun) was Muqali's favorite grandson, and the title of gui ong passed to him.
+Like Muqali, Bo'ol also recommended or appointed Chinese officials to high posts; these officials continued Chinese cultural, bureaucratic or ritual practices, employed former Jin officials and provided traditional Confucian education.
+Although the gui ong title passed to his descendants, his autonomous command and civil authority in North China was broken up.
+Subsequently the gui ong and his family (Qurumchi and Nayan) became increasingly "civil" (as opposed to martial) or Confucianised in their behaviour and were sidelined during the reign of Mongke Khan; later the family joined the Confucianizing party of Kublai Khan.